Frugal Living Tips from the Great Depression

 19. Opt for reusable products

-Disposable things are very convenient nowadays.
+Disposable products are very convenient nowadays.
 But our grandparents have always used reusable ones because they can keep using the same thing over and over again, which helps them save money.
 Instead of consuming loads of paper towels which ultimately get thrown away after one use, you can use cleaning cloths as well.

 20. Take advantage of hand-me-downs

-Old-fashioned Frugal Living in the Modern Times
+Old-fashioned Frugal Living in Modern Times

 These frugal living tips from the Great Depression may seem old-fashioned, but they are truly golden nuggets of wisdom that allow us to find contentment in what we have.
-These personal finance hacks may seem like extreme frugal living tips, but they have helped people get through tough economic times.
+These personal finance hacks may seem like extremely frugal living tips, but they have helped people get through tough economic times.